Rachel McAdams’ Embarrassing Second-Fiddle History With Time Travel

 Rachel McAdams definitely has a thing for time travel, according to Slate.
-The 37-year-old actress’ role in the hit film Doctor Strange opposite Benedict Cumberbatch marks her fourth film whose plot hinges on time travel.
+The 37-year-old actress’ role in the hit film Doctor Strange opposite Benedict Cumberbatch marks her fourth film with a plot that hinges on time travel.

 Slate: Let Rachel McAdams time-travel! https://t.co/4ObSbEyBfX : Let Rachel McAdams time-travel!… https://t.co/ByVE02mg5m #TechnoTerrorist pic.twitter.com/2T34ZXQ7Sv